mlange-42/chrono-photo/docs/tutorial_photos.md

   --debug
 ```

-This example should complete in approx. 1/10th of the time required for the first example.
+This command should complete in approx. 1/10th of the time required for the first example.

 ## Tweaking algorithm parameters